Table of Contents

 The major groups of veins that communicate with the DVS are:

 The meningeal veins intermingle to form a plexus in the endosteal layer of the dura and in the potential space between it and the periosteum of the inner table of the calvarium.
 They peregrinate between the DVS internally and the pterygoid plexus after exiting the skull.
-They amalgamate into the lateral venous lacunae in the DVS along with the diploic veins.
+Along with the diploic veins, they amalgamate into the lateral venous lacunae in the DVS.

 The few prominent emissary veins can be summarized as follows: